Blaze (1989 film)

-Blaze is a 1989 American romantic comedy-drama film written and directed by Ron Shelton, based on the 1974 memoir, Blaze Starr: My Life as Told to Huey Perry, by Blaze Starr and Huey Perry.
-The film stars Paul Newman and Lolita Davidovich as Earl Long and Blaze Starr respectively.
+Blaze is a 1989 American comedy-drama film written and directed by Ron Shelton, based on the 1974 memoir Blaze Starr: My Life as Told to Huey Perry by Blaze Starr and Huey Perry.
+The film stars Paul Newman as Earl Long and Lolita Davidovich as Blaze Starr.

 At the 62nd Academy Awards in 1990, the film received a nomination for Best Cinematography for Haskell Wexler.
-However, the award went to Freddie Francis for Glory.
-This was Wexler's fifth and final nomination, having previously won for Who's Afraid of Virginia Woolf?
+It was Wexler's fifth and final nomination, previously winning for Who's Afraid of Virginia Woolf?
 (1966) and Bound for Glory (1976).

 Plot

 Fannie Belle Fleming moves from rural West Virginia to Washington, D.C. in the hopes of becoming a singer.
 Promoter Red Snyder convinces her to strip during a performance.
 She becomes successful burlesque performer Blaze Starr and catches the eye of Louisiana governor Earl Long.
 He invites her to a dinner party with his colleagues.
 She accompanies him to campaign stops.
 He brings her to his house, where he suffers erectile dysfunction, so she sings to him until he is able to perform.

 Long's staff don't support his relationship with Blaze or his civil rights policies, including his opposition to literacy tests for voters of color.
 He pontificates in the Louisiana state house, which is against the rules, and is confined to a state mental hospital in Mandeville.

 After Long's release, he speaks at a campaign rally.
 His staff convinces Blaze to break up with Long.
 She visits her family.
 Long loses the gubernatorial primary election.
-He makes a scene at Blaze's club and they reconcile.
+He makes a scene at Blaze's club, and they reconcile.
 Long proposes marriage.
 Blaze convinces Long to run for congress.
 He wins the election but dies of a heart attack.
 Blaze places a rose in his casket and moves to Baltimore, Maryland.